Nick-Howlett/Sherwood/README.md

   return createDateRangeCharts(baseChart.reverse());
 };
 ```
 The first issue was, of course, avoiding high runtimes as a user could have a massive volume of transactions over a five year period.
 Fortunately, because each chart can have up to around 1,200 data points, any manipulation of charts remains constant time.
-The algorithm is therefore O(m * n) where m is the number of transactions and n is the number of different stocks the user owns.
+By calculating the number of each stock the user has each day, and iterating through each symbol of stocks owned that day, our algorithm is worst case O(m * n) where m is the number of transactions and n is the number of different stocks the user owns, as at most we iterate through m transactions and all n symbols the user owns for each of 1,200 days.

 Another early roadblock was lining up companies which hadn't been public the full five years.
 If company A went public four years ago, then their first chart data point will be on a different date from company B who went public five years ago.
 I came to the conclusion that the best solution was to simply reverse the charts to line them up, such that the first data point for both company A and B is yesterday.